YouScience Builds Confidence in Teenage Girls’ Resume Writing

 Wanting to implement a program to help them prepare for future careers and resume writing, Amelia turned to YouScience Discovery.
 “Our advisory program didn’t have any kind of self–awareness mechanism.
 It seemed like, at least with my experience working with YouScience, it would be a good tool to consider linking the whole person aspect that YouScience really looks at.”

 The Whole Person Aspect

-Having been a counselor for over 20 years, Amelia recently switched from using Naviance to Scoir as a college and career planning tool.
-Her school began using YouScience with the ninth graders to help them discover how their innate abilities and attributes define how they learn.
+Having been a counselor for over 20 years, Amelia recently switched college and career planning tools and her school began using YouScience with the ninth graders to help them discover how their innate abilities and attributes define how they learn.

 “I think it’s given our students and teachers more of a vocabulary to explain who they are as a person and who they are as a learner.
 Connecting that to college counseling is something that happens a little later.
 We start ninth graders with YouScience Discovery and the understanding of self.”